srushtisoni08/Note_taking/README.md

 ## Security Considerations

-- Passwords are securely hashed before storage in the database.
+- Passwords are securely hashed prior to storage in the database.
-- User data privacy is ensured through session-based authentication.
+- User data privacy is maintained using session-based authentication.
-- CSRF protection and input validation should be implemented for additional security.
+- CSRF protection and input validation must be added for further security.

 ## Logging

-- The application writes events (such as user logins and note changes) to a log file.
+- The application logs events (e.g., user logins and note edits) to a log file.
-- This provides a history of actions performed.
+- This allows for a record of things done.

 ## Demo